darasus/ai-blog/content/10-ways-to-increase-your-productivity.md

   headphones to block out distractions while working in busy rooms.
 Find a quiet room away from the hustle and bustle of life to create a healthy, productive environment and collaborate with your colleagues.
+intro: >-
+  Productivity is a measure of how much you achieve in a given time period.
+  If you can consistently and measurably increase your productivity, that means you are getting more work done in the same amount of time.
+It may sound like an unimportant concept to focus on, but the benefits of having high productivity are clear: You produce more results and have more free time to do other things you enjoy.

+  If you’re constantly busy but don’t feel like you’re productive, it might be because your workload is too heavy or because your workflow isn’t optimized for peak performance.
+Luckily, there are plenty of ways to improve your productivity that are fairly easy to implement.
+Try these 10 tips to increase your productivity at work, home and everywhere in between!
 ---

 ## Plan your day the night before